-Beleive it or not there is a couple of difference between some of the Komomo II lures.
-The most annoying is with the ‘Cotton Candy’ and ‘Mullet’ is the finish start to wear off, especially if you are consistantly catching.
-I have actually stop using the ‘Cotton Candy’ for this reason.
+Believe it or not, there are a couple of differences between some of the Komomo II lures.
+The most annoying is with the ‘Cotton Candy’ and ‘Mullet’ is when the finish starts to wear off, especially if you are consistently catching.
+I have actually stopped using the ‘Cotton Candy’ for this reason.

 Lol, now that I have completely put you off buying the ‘Cotton Candy’ and the ‘Mullet’ they are still a great lure to have.
 You could always spray them white if they get too chewed up.
 Pure white can be lethal in the right scenario and IMA does not do a pure white version.

 Now I have to be honest the Komomo is a good casting lure but not the greatest.
-When you compare to the likes of a ‘Savage Gear Sandeel Surf Walker’or a Rocket Bait the Komomo will fall short in the distance stakes.
+When you compare it to the likes of a ‘Savage Gear Sandeel Surf Walker or the Rocket Bait the Komomo will fall short in the distance stakes.
 However, the Komomo II is only 15 grams so relatively light in comparison with the other lures.
 In fact, I personally wouldn’t go any lighter than 15g lure anyway.

 The Tackle House Feed Shallow is another lure that falls short on the distance stake, but I will always take one anyway.
 Distance isn’t always that important anyway, it just helps when the water is a bit murky closer in so sometimes I would go for a missile lure to find that clearer water.
 As I have said so many times we are not always blessed with clear water.

 The IMA Salt Skimmer

 Great Surface Lure

 The Salt Skimmer is an amazing topwater lure.
 I personally have the ‘Mullet’ and the ‘Cotton Candy although this version has a different tougher finish than the Cotton Candy Komomo II.